rickydam/RickyRedisJS/README.md

 **Observations**: <br>
 - Increasing the number of key-value pairs in the JSON object: <br>
-    - for-loop creating dynamic JSON has to run more iterations, takes more time
     - XREADGROUP is unaffected by more key-value pairs
 - Increasing the number of messages: <br>
     - for-loop calling XADD has to run more iterations, takes more time